 Admitted Degree Candidates and Alumni Only

-The Office of Career Services at Harvard University offer a variety of career services to Harvard Extension School admitted degree candidates and alumni.
+The Office of Career Services (OCS) at Harvard University offer a variety of career services to Harvard Extension School admitted degree candidates and alumni.
 The following are must-do-steps to make the most of the services:

 - Get a quick overview of all OCS career services by visiting Career Services for Harvard Extension School.